Lapland-UAS-Tequ/tequ-iot-xbee-grove-wio-e5/README.md

 Next open up PyCharm and navigate to `File -> Open...`.
 From the pop-up window, find where you unpacked this repository's code and open the folder, this will create a PyCharm project out of it.
 The code should already contain all the required libraries.

+### 3. Connect your XBee board
+Plug the USB-C connection to your device via cable.
+In PyCharm, navigate to the `Select an XBee device` and press the `Discover and select an XBee device` option in the drop-down window.
+From here select `Local PC` and let it search.
+If your device is not found, try to modify the search settings.

-### 3. Verify operation
+### 4. Verify operation
 Upload the code to the built device and check that it is sending data to your LoRaWAN server.
+PyCharm may also prompt you to enable `MicroPython REPL` on the XBee device if it is not on already, allow it.

 ## NOTE
 The XBee 3 that is used here only has 1 UART line which means that both the USB and the Wio-E5 UART connection are on the same line.
 This causes messages and commands sent to one device appear for the other.
 The Wio-E5 shouldn't get confused with normal print statements intented for the PC connected, but it may confuse the user